Thrushes

 In 2008, 22 species, which had been previously placed in the genus Zoothera (below), were transferred to the genus Geokichla, established in 1836 by German naturalist Salomon Müller (1804-1864), who explored parts of Dutch East Indies (today Indonesia) between 1826 and 1835.

-The generic name is from the Greek geo (‘ground’) and kikhle (‘thrush’), referring to the almost exclusively ground-feeding habit of these birds.
+The generic name is derived from Ancient Greek geo (‘ground’) and kikhle (‘thrush’), referring to the almost exclusively ground-feeding habit of these birds.

 Geokichla citrina Orange-headed ground-thrush